 Community Building Grants

-At a time when our country feels tense and divided, CLiF has decided to offer a new grant that can help build bridges and strengthen relationships between different groups and communities.
-To that end, CLiF has selected two programs that succeeded in achieving this goal last year and a new opportunity.
+At a time when our country feels tense and divided, CLiF has designed a grant opportunity to help build bridges and strengthen relationships between different groups within communities.
+CLiF has selected two programs that succeeded in achieving this goal last year and a new opportunity.

 - Build empathy for others by connecting with new groups

-- Inspire students to read and write for pleasure
+- Inspire students and adults to read and write for pleasure

 - Support all kinds of young readers and writers

-- Ensure all children have high-quality books of their own at home
+- Ensure children have high-quality books of their own at home

-- Engage parents and encourage reading at home
+- Engage parents and encourage reading and writing at home

 Who Is Eligible to Apply?

-- Community organization located in New Hampshire or Vermont.
+- Community organizations located in New Hampshire or Vermont.

 - Your project must serve a community with at least 30% of students qualifying for free/reduced lunch.
 Your application must show how you will partner with CLiF’s target audience of low-income, at-risk, and rural children.